joshsheinberg1/databricks_apps_collection/README.md

-# lakehouse_apps_utils
+# Databricks apps collections
-Lakehouse Utils is Collection of Small Lakehouse Apps to help customers with additional features that enhances Databricks Platform
+Databricks apps collection is a repository to store small Databricks apps to help users with additional features that enhances Databricks Platform